Substitute Sergio Aguero earned Argentina a point against Bolivia with a stunning strike in the second half in the opening game of the Copa America.

 After a surprising move by Batista with the Inter midfielder playing well, an even more surprising moment occurred three minutes in.

-Off a corner kick by Jhasmany Campos, Rojas flicked the ball cleverly to the front post off his heel, surprising Banega, who allowed it to slip by him from centimetres out for the shocking 1-0 advantage.
+Off a corner kick by Jhasmany Campos, Rojas flicked the ball cleverly to the front post off his heel, surprising Banega, who allowed it to slip by him from inches out for the shocking 1-0 advantage.

 With their backs against the wall, the frustration began to build.
 Lavezzi drilled two balls into the stands.
 Di Maria's pace and ability to embarrass defenders was absent.

-With 25 minutes to go, Marcelo Martins had a chance to put Bolivia up 2-0 as he went alone against Sergio Romero.
+With 25 minutes to go, Marcelo Martins had a chance to put Bolivia up by two as he went alone against Sergio Romero.
 The AZ Alkmaar goalkeeper stretched his arm out as he dove to the ground to stop Martins to the left of goal, getting a touch on the ball and making another save right after to keep Argentina in the game.

 With 15 minutes to go, Aguero leveled the score with the dramatic finish as Argentina failed to impress, suffering a tie against the underdogs.